Intervention/image-laravel/README.md

 This command will publish the configuration file `image.php` for the image integration to your `app/config` directory.
 In this file you can set the desired driver for Intervention Image.
+By default the library is configured to use GD library for image processing.

 ## Getting started